Alice Nkom

-Her work involved the defence in a variety of situations, including young victims of police violence, but she became best known for her defence of people accused of homosexuality (criminalized in Cameroon).
-In 2003 she founded ADEFHO: the Association for the Defence of Homosexuality.
-For her achievements in the fight against an "anti-gay crackdown", she was listed number two in The New Yorker's "The Eight Most Fascinating Africans of 2012" ranking.
+In recognition of her work, particularly during an "anti-gay crackdown," she was ranked second on The New Yorker's list of "The Eight Most Fascinating Africans of 2012."

+Early life and education

+Alice Nkom was born in Poutkak, Cameroon, where she spent her early years.
+She pursued a legal education at the University of Toulouse, France, and became a licensed attorney at 24, as the first woman lawyer in Cameroon.

+Career

+Nkom began her legal career in the 1960s and became known for advocating for marginalized communities.
+In 2003, she established the Association for the Defense of Homosexuality (ADEFHO), an organization that provides legal and social support to LGBTQ+ individuals in Cameroon, where same-sex relationships are criminalized.

+Nkom has represented numerous clients prosecuted under Section 347 bis of the Cameroonian Penal Code, which imposes penalties of up to five years in prison for same-sex relationships.
+Her work has garnered international attention and support, while also exposing her to challenges such as death threats and efforts to revoke her legal license.

 Nkom's most famous case was in 2005 when she defended a group of men who were arrested during a raid of a gay bar in the Cameroon capital city.
 The men were in prison for a year however in 2006 the UN's working group on Arbitrary Detention reviewed the case and criticized Cameroon for arresting the men because of their sexuality.
 As well the UN labeled the anti-sexuality offenses in Cameroon's Penal Code as a violation of the international human rights laws.